chromium/chromium/docs/gpu/gpu_testing_bot_details.md

 ### How to start running tests on a new GPU type on an existing try bot

-Let's say that you want to cause the `win10_chromium_x64_rel_ng` try bot to run tests on CoolNewGPUType in addition to the types it currently runs (as of this writing only NVIDIA).
+Let's say that you want to cause the `win-rel` try bot to run tests on CoolNewGPUType in addition to the types it currently runs (as of this writing only NVIDIA).
 To do this:

 1. Make sure there is enough hardware capacity using the available tools to report utilization of the Swarming pool.